Marlboro11526/climacoin-node/README.md

 ### Connect with Polkadot-JS Apps Front-end

-Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
-[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.
+Once the node is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
+[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node.

 ### Multi-Node Local Testnet